opentensor/developer-docs/docs/schedule-key-swap.md

 - The schedule coldkey swap feature enables you to only schedule the actual swapping of your TAO funds from your old potentially compromised coldkey to a new coldkey.
 - When you use this feature, it will not actually swap your TAO funds.
 It will only schedule the swap event.
-- All scheduled coldkey swaps will be executed on-chain when the mainnet opens for normal operations on Thursday July 11, 5 PM US Eastern.
+- All scheduled coldkey swaps will be executed on-chain when the mainnet opens for normal operations.

 ## Do not use this feature if